mrYamusa/Results-Check-Automation/README.md

 ## Introduction

-This project is a Python script that automates the process of retrieving exam results from the Landmark University website.
+This project is a Python script that automates the process of checking exam results from the Landmark University `FP portal`.
 It uses Selenium WebDriver to interact with the website, navigate through the login process, and select the desired session and semester to retrieve the results.

 ## Features